Destinations: NinjaTrader vs Tradovate

 Tradovate's API can accept an order (your webhook gets a success response with an order id) and still reject it a moment later in its risk and execution layer.
 The classic case is a stop or limit price outside the product's exchange price limits: the placement is accepted, then the order is rejected about a second later with InvalidPrice.

-CrossTrade re-checks every placed order a few seconds after acceptance, in the background.
-If Tradovate rejected it, the Alert History row is updated with a warning that carries Tradovate's reason and the row moves to the yellow warning status.
-So treat a green row as "accepted by Tradovate" and check back for warnings if your prices sit near the limits.
-The Tradovate order id is recorded on the row either way.
+CrossTrade re-checks ordinary placements that return a top-level order id a few seconds after acceptance, in the background.
+If Tradovate rejected one, the Alert History row is updated with a warning that carries Tradovate's reason and the row moves to the yellow warning status.
+Native multibracket ATM strategies use their own strategy and child-order lifecycle instead.
+Treat a green row as "accepted by Tradovate" and check back for warnings if your prices sit near the limits.

 On NinjaTrader this gap does not exist in the same form: the add-on reports through the platform's own order state, and the platform shows rejections in its Orders tab.